sib-swiss/advanced-statistics/docs/day4_new.md

 table(alzheimer$diagnosis)
 ```

-CHANGE THIS HERE AS IT IS COPY PASTE
 In some cases there is an important qualitative factor in the data that should be considered during (re)sampling.
 For example:

 in clinical trials, there may be hospital-to-hospital differences